Install and upgrade Azure Backup Server

 - A computer that is a System Center Operations Manager management server

 - A computer on which Exchange Server is running

 - A computer that is a node of a cluster

 Always join Azure Backup Server to a domain.
-If you plan to move the server to a different domain, it is recommended that you join the server to the new domain before installing Azure Backup Server.
+If you plan to move the server to a different domain, install Azure Backup Server first, then join the server to the new domain.
 Moving an existing Azure Backup Server machine to a new domain after deployment is not supported.

-The list of Recovery Services vaults is displayed.
+The list of Recovery Services vaults in the subscription appears.

-The Recovery Services vault blade opens, prompting you to provide a Name, Subscription, Resource group, and Location.
+The Recovery Services vault dialog box opens.
+Provide values for the Name, Subscription, Resource group, and Location.

-- For Name, enter a friendly name to identify the vault.
-The name needs to be unique for the Azure subscription.
-Type a name that contains between 2 and 50 characters.
-It must start with a letter, and can contain only letters, numbers, and hyphens.
+Name: Enter a friendly name to identify the vault.
+The name must be unique to the Azure subscription.
+Specify a name that has at least two, but not more than 50 characters.
+The name must start with a letter and consist only of letters, numbers, and hyphens.

 Set Storage Replication

 The storage replication option allows you to choose between geo-redundant storage and locally redundant storage.
-By default, your vault has geo-redundant storage.
+By default, Recovery Services vaults use geo-redundant storage.
 If this vault is your primary vault, leave the storage option set to geo-redundant storage.
 Choose locally redundant storage if you want a cheaper option that isn't quite as durable.
 Read more about geo-redundant and locally redundant storage options in the Azure Storage replication overview.